draguve/draguve.github.io/index.md

 {% capture data4_content2 %}
 # PCG in Unity
-{% include figure.html image="/assets/img/thing2.gif" caption="Procedurally generated cube map"%}
+{% include dfigure.html image="/assets/img/thing2.gif" caption="Procedurally generated cube map" animation="slideInUp"%}
 Procedural content generation is the programmatic generation of game content using a random or pseudo-random process that results in an unpredictable range of possible game play spaces.
 Over the years I have tried to improve my skill at writing to code to create procedurally generate content be it stories,color palettes,textures , or level meshes
 {% endcapture %}

 {% capture data4_content3 %}
 # WhatsSpam
-{% include figure.html image="/assets/img/thing3.gif" caption="Autospam script in progress"%}
+{% include dfigure.html image="/assets/img/thing3.gif" caption="Autospam script in progress" animation="slideInRight"%}

 WhatsSpam is a python script to automate sending sending messages throught the WhatsApp messaging service.
 It uses selenium to automate the browser and uses the services' desktop web interface to send the messages.
 It also stores and loads browser caches to allow the user to store previously used user id's